 Today we will complete our trip in Dubai (subject to flight times back to our home gateway).
 Our tour has come to an end.
 We’ll drive to the airport and fly back to our home gateway.

 5* hotel accommodation

-Half board: Kosher breakfast + ingredients for sandwiches for lunch and a kosher hot dinner.
+Half board: Kosher breakfast + lunchbox and a kosher hot dinner.

 A comfortable air-conditioned tourist bus

 English-speaking local guide

 Entrance fees for the various sites appearing on the tour plan